International Financial Services Centre, Dublin

 It officially began in 1987 as an SEZ on an 11 hectare docklands site in central Dublin, with EU approval to apply a 10% corporate tax rate for "designated financial services activities".
-Before the expiry of this EU approval in 2005, the Irish Government legislated to effectively have a national flat rate by reducing the overall Irish corporate tax rate from 32% to 12.5% which was finally introduced in 2003.
+Before the expiry of this EU approval in 2005, the Irish Government legislated to effectively have a national flat rate by reducing the overall Irish corporate tax rate from 32% to 12.5% which was introduced in 2003.

 An additional primary goal of the IFSC was to assist the urban renewal and development programme of the North Wall area as a result of its dereliction following the advent of containerisation in the 1960s.
 Following a period of successful regeneration the Section 23 Relief and other schemes ceased accepting new entrants from 1999.

 The original 11-hectare IFSC site has gone through several expansions to become a 37.8 hectare area by 2018 which is now a major European financial centre.
 By merging with the Spencer Dock and Grand Canal Dock area, the IFSC is now considered to be an "International Services Centre", covering a broader range than being purely financial.
 The creation and development of the IFSC is considered to be an important part of Ireland's economic growth story.